CollaborativeRoboticsLab/fabric/readme.md

 # Fabric

 Fabric is a ROS2 package that provides a system to coordinate and manage various capabilities as defined by the [Capabilities2 framework](https://github.com/CollaborativeRoboticsLab/capabilities2).
-This package extends the functionality of the Capabilities2 package to implement a planning framework based on capabilities.
-It is designed to parse an execution plan given via an XML file and then to identify connections between various capabilities in the system.
+This package extends the functionality of the Capabilities2 package to implement a Finite State Machine based on capabilities.
+It is designed to parse an execution plan given via an XML file and  identify connections between various capabilities in the system which would be relayed back to Capabilities2 framework to execute.

-Currently the system support 3 types of Control fuctions `sequential`, `parallel` and `recovery`, and a multitude of Event functions.
+Currently the system support 4 types of Control fuctions
+- `sequential` : provides sequential triggering of capabilities.
+Exits if any capabilities fail
+- `parallel-all` : provides parallel triggering of capabilities and waits until at least one completes to proceed
+- `parallel-any` : provides parallel triggering of capabilities and waits until all completes to proceed
+- `recovery` : provides sequential triggering of recovery capabilities if the predecessor outside the recovery block fails.
+Exits if any recovery capabilities succeed

+## Features

+- Implements a Finite State Machine based on the XML execution plan
+- Validates the XML plan for compatibility with robot.
+- Parses XML-based plans and identifies connections between capabilities.
+- Informs capabilities2 framework regarding the capability connections and orchestrate a FSM

-## Starting the Fabric
+## Setting the Fabric

 Clone the repo into a workspace